leap71/leap71.github.io/coding-for-engineers/9-computational-fixture-maker.md

 Let's also do some parameter validation, since the `fObjectBottomMM` parameter definitely needs to be larger than zero.

 We will use an `Exception` to indicate an error state.
 If you remember from the previous chapters, an `Exception` can be caught, when it's thrown, which allows you to do error handling.
-Once you throw an `Exception`, none of the code after it is executed, and the program execution ends up in the closes `catch` block.
+Once you throw an `Exception`, none of the code after it is executed, and the program execution ends up in the closest `catch` block.
 The most outward `catch` block is in our `Program.cs`.
-So if no other blocks are added, any exception `throw`, ends up there (and prints its message).
+So if no other blocks are added, any exception you `throw`, ends up there (and prints its message).

 ```c#
 public class FixtureObject